madhavareddyrb/React-Js/readme.md

 10.You use an arrow function (() => changeColor("red")) to pass a function reference that only executes the changeColor("red") call when the click event actually occurs.

+## 05: Password Changer

+Before moving the featurs are :

+A slider for changing length of passowrd,copy button copy the password and highlets text to confirm the text is copied,2 checkboxs to include numbers and characters, a input box to display text

+how website/componets load how password is generated and re runs gain and again the code to get password

+# Memoization concept:

+How we can render again and again or  keep on runing and ruing on every click so these is call memonization and MOsts of the methods in the memory.

+# STEPS:

+1.Project setup nd tailwind setup using js

+2.Define useSates for length,password,number,character,

+5.input field has a value of password variable and it with readOnly field

+6.copy button

+7.Second div for length,number,character checkboes

+8.Input field for length we can set min, max, value(length)  and onChange we need to setLength using event and label for length and pass length variable.

+9.If something doing again and again we use useCallback hook